naccdata/nacc-flywheel/docs/legacy_identifier_transfer/index.md

 This gear transfers legacy NACC IDs from the identifiers database into Flywheel by creating subjects and enrollment records.

+## Environment

+This gear uses the AWS SSM parameter store, and expects that AWS credentials are available in environment variables within the Flywheel runtime.
+The variables used are `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_DEFAULT_REGION`.
+The gear needs to be added to the allow list for these variables to be shared.

+## Configuration

+The gear can be configured with the following options:

+- `dry_run` -- whether to run the script without updating Flywheel or the files
+  Default: `false`.
+- `admin_group` -- name of the admin group.
+  Default: `nacc`.
+- `identifier_mode` -- whether to create identifiers in dev or prod database.
+  Default: `prod`.
+- `apikey_path_prefix` -- the instance specific AWS parameter path prefix for apikey.
+  Default: `/prod/flywheel/gearbot`.

 ## Processing

 The following diagrams describe the processing of legacy identifiers.